 The overall purpose of an asset tracking solution is to answer the question; “how much of an item do I have?”.
-It will also provide the right tools to help track assets and collect valuable life cycle data.
-An asset management system would then calculate risks, costs, budgets, and forecasts, based on that life cycle.
-All in a bid to improve visibility, control and accountability of assets.
+It will also provide the right tools to help track assets and collect valuable life cycle management data.
+An asset management system can then calculate risks, costs, budgets, and forecasts, based on each asset’s life cycle.
+All in a bid to improve visibility, control, and accountability.

 For instance, a retailer may tag all of its inventory with an RFID tag.
 This means, when each piece of inventory enters the premises, it is assigned a unique tracking tag.
-A manager will then compile all data associated with that asset and store it in the tracking system.
+A manager will then compile all data associated with that asset and store it in a tracking system.
 This data can include quantity, location, and condition.
-Then, when each inventory tag is scanned, the system will display each asset’s complete data profile.

-The process of tagging and recording data is then repeated to include all inventory assets.
-Eventually compiling an asset register complete with accurate data.
+The process of tagging and recording data is then repeated to include all assets.
+Eventually compiling an asset register complete with accurate and real-time data.

-But retail asset tracking doesn’t just apply to inventory, it is also used to track and record other critical retail assets.
-For example, a Point-of-Sale (POS) will most likely be completed at the store’s cash register.
+But retail asset tracking doesn’t just apply to inventory, it is also used to track and record other critical assets.
+For instance, a Point-of-Sale (POS) will most likely be completed at the store’s cash register.
 Therefore, this cash register is a valuable asset and needs to be tracked in order to keep it operating at peak performance.

 Maintaining an assets maximum output can be achieved by collecting essential data to help produce a maintenance and repair schedule.
 This allows staff to know when it is unavailable, and to make sure it is equipped with the latest updates.
 Therefore avoiding unplanned downtime that can be costly to operations.

 The same goes for hardware, such as smartphones and tablets, which staff members can use to access data or even complete a transaction.

-One key feature of a retail asset tracking solution is the ability to track retail assets in real-time.
-This can be achieved with asset tagging tools such as RFID tags, QR codes, Barcodes, and a Real-Time Locating System (RTLS), each with the ability to supply real-time data such as location.
+One key feature of a retail asset tracking solution is the ability to track assets in real-time.
+This can be achieved with asset tagging tools such as RFID tags, QR codes, Barcodes, NFC, and GPS.
+With each technology having the ability to supply real-time data.